isomerpages/imda-pixel-old/_about/4-content-creation.md

     <div class="spacer"> </div>
 PIXEL supports B2B productions for the tech community which are non-commercial in nature.
 From virtual conferences, educational seminars and award ceremonies, PIXEL’s green screen production studio and collaboration space are an ideal location for productions of B2B events.
 <br><br>
-Applications for B2B Related productions are accessed on a case-by-case basis, and can be submitted via the form here.
+Applications for B2B Related productions are accessed on a case-by-case basis, and can be submitted via the form <a href="https://go.gov.sg/b2bproj" target="_blank" >here</a>.
 <br><br>
   </div></div>
 <h3>FACILITIES AND EQUIPMENT</h3>